somaditya/CodeKatas/README.md

 # Code Katas

-* For honing programming skills through practice and repitition.
+* For honing programming skills through practice and repetition.